Father of the House: Singapore

-Until his death on 23 March 2015, former Prime Minister Lee Kuan Yew was the longest-serving Member of Parliament (Tanjong Pagar) and thus the Father of the House.
-As of April 2015, emeritus Senior Minister and former Prime Minister Goh Chok Tong later became Father of the House, as the longest-serving MP (Marine Parade).
-Upon Goh's retirement in 2020, Senior Minister Lee Hsien Loong is Father of the House having served since 1984.
+Until his death on 23 March 2015, former prime minister Lee Kuan Yew was the longest-serving member of Parliament (Tanjong Pagar) and thus the Father of the House.
+As of April 2015, emeritus senior minister and former prime minister Goh Chok Tong later became Father of the House, as the longest-serving MP (Marine Parade).
+Upon Goh's retirement in 2020, Senior Minister and former prime minister Lee Hsien Loong, is Father of the House being the longest-serving MP (Ang Mo Kio) having served since 1984.

 Sweden

 In Sweden, the Riksdagsordningen law states that the member of the Riksdag who has held their elected seat for the longest shall be the Ålderspresident which translates to President by age.
 The Ålderspresident acts as speaker of the Riksdag after each election, before the Speaker of the Riksdag has been elected.
 The Ålderspresident also acts as speaker in case of hindrance on behalf of the Speaker and all three Deputy Speakers.

 Members of the Riksdag who has held the position of Ålderspresident since the abolition of bicameralism: